Google May 2020 Core Update Impacts to Websites

 The search engine results pages, or SERPs, represent the first page being the golden egg (ideally being on the first page of search results is best).
 And just about when everyone has the formula figured out, Google rips out the carpet from underneath.

-Now, since the Google May 2020 update, over-optimized sites are paying a penalty and falling behind in rankings versus large-name brands and those with top domain ownership.
+Now, since Google May 2020 core update, over-optimized sites are paying a penalty and falling behind in rankings versus large-name brands and those with top domain ownership.
 So, in essence, Walmart and Target will shove Joe’s Tackle Shop down even more so, even though Joe’s Tackle shop loads 100 times faster than the sloggy Wal-Mart page.

 The culprit in the algorithm again seems to be keyword stuffing or loading up search terms far too much per given page.